 Trouble is, these days that satisfying final payment is far off and fleeting for most of us car owners.

 We sign on to loans that last so long they might as well have a seat at the dinner table.

 If you’re getting a loan for a car, you want to make sure you don’t sign your life away.
 It’s not as popular these days, but there is still a way to get it done.
 Let’s look at the problem and some solutions.

-Before we get started, this article presupposes a few things.
+Before we get started, this post assumes a few things about you…